 The Royal Institute for Deaf and Blind Children notes that visual impairment most commonly affects visual acuity, sharpness or clarity of vision, visual range, and color perception.
 Possible causes of impairment include genetic conditions, in utero infections, birth complications, disease, trauma and old age.
 Visual impairment is also known as ‘low vision’.

 - Legally Blind

 Technically, legal blindness refers to any level of vision loss that qualifies an individual for specialized education, job training, accommodating devices, disability benefits and tax exemption.
 Individuals who are legally blind can typically use their vision to some extent.

 According to the AFB, “the clinical diagnosis refers to a central visual acuity of 20/200 or less in the better eye with the best possible correction, and/or a visual field of 20 degrees or less.”
-Visual acuity is one’s ability to distinguish objects from a certain distance, and is measured using a Snellen Eye Chart; the smallest letter visible from 20 feet away to someone with 20/200 vision is discernible from 200 feet away to an individual with average vision.
+Visual acuity is a person’s ability to distinguish objects from a certain distance and is measured using a Snellen Eye Chart; the smallest letter visible from 20 feet away to someone with 20/200 vision is discernible from 200 feet away to an individual with average vision.
 Visual field is the total area (in degrees) visible to an individual when facing forward without moving their eyes from side to side.

 - Total Blindness

-AFB defines total blindness as the “inability to see anything with either eye.”
-This condition is normally caused by diseases of the eye, such as glaucoma, cataracts, Late-Onset Retinal Degeneration (L-ORD) and/or Stargardt’s Disease.
+The AFB defines total blindness as the “inability to see anything with either eye.”
+This condition is normally caused by diseases of the eye, such as glaucoma, cataracts, Late-Onset Retinal Degeneration (L-ORD), and/or Stargardt’s Disease.
 Advanced diabetes may also contribute to total blindness.
-Due to the total lack of light perception, totally blind individuals may also develop Non-24, a disorder that affects daily circadian rhythm and causes them to fall asleep during the day.
+Due to the lack of light perception, totally blind individuals may also develop Non-24, a disorder that affects daily circadian rhythm and causes them to fall asleep during the day.

 Data on Visual Disability in Colleges